MAGIS: LLM-Based Multi-Agent Framework for GitHub Issue Resolution: Empirical Study

-The complexity of the code change is reflected in various indices, including the number of modified files, functions, hunks, and lines added or deleted.
+\paragraph{Complexity of the Code Changes.} The complexity of the code change is reflected in various indices: the number of modified files, functions, hunks, and lines added or deleted.
 Firstly, we quantitatively assess the complexity by calculating the value of various indices corresponding to the reference code change.
-Secondly, the coefficient is calculated between the numbers in each index and the resolution of issues. \Tab~\ref{tab:empirical_complexity_relation} shows the correlation scores between six indices and the issue resolution, under the logistic regression.
+Secondly, the coefficient is calculated between the numbers in each index and the issue resolution. \Tab~\ref{tab:empirical_complexity_relation} shows the correlation scores under the logistic regression.

-As shown in \Tab~\ref{tab:empirical_complexity_relation}, all three LLMs, i.e., \ChatgptThreeFive, \GptFour, and \ClaudeTwo, demonstrate a statistically significant correlation with the issue resolution across several indices, i.e., p-value less than $0.05$ and marked by $*$.
+As shown in \Tab~\ref{tab:empirical_complexity_relation}, all three LLMs demonstrate a statistically significant correlation with the issue resolution across several indices.
 The correlation scores for the number of files and functions modified are notably negative for all models, indicating that an increase in these indices is associated with a decreasing likelihood of issue resolution.
 This suggests that the more complex the code change, as indicated by a higher number of files and functions modified, may hinder the issue resolution.
-Compared with \ChatgptThreeFive and \GptFour, \ClaudeTwo exhibits a different pattern, with much lower negative correlations for the number of files and functions, which indicates it is a more efficient approach to generate the code change for GitHub issue resolution.
-However, it also shows significant negative correlations across other indices such as the number of hunks, added lines of code (LoC), deleted LoC, and changed LoC.
+More analysis can be found in Appendix \ref{appendix:analysis_complexity}.
 The analysis reveals a relationship between the complexity, as measured by several indices, and whether to successfully resolve the issues in software evolution.
 The negative correlations suggest that increased complexity, particularly in terms of the number of files and functions changed, tends to hinder issue resolution.